codersaiful/woo-product-table/readme.txt

 * [tanyabouman](https://github.com/tanyabouman)

 **🥇 CONTRIBUTE 🥇**<br>
 You are welcome to contribute  to this project.
-We ask that you join the [Github repository](https://github.com/codersaiful/woo-product-table).
+Join with us [Fork Github repository](https://github.com/codersaiful/woo-product-table/fork).

 == Installation ==